Income Tax Calculator 2026

 What are the 2026 federal income tax brackets?

-What is the standard deduction for 2026?
+What's the standard deduction for 2026?

-How is FICA tax calculated?
+How is FICA tax calculated and is there a cap?